-I was then successful at interview for a Trainee Countryside Ranger at Dawlish Warren and began to learn really valuable lessons about people and wildlife.
-I later went on to become Countryside Ranger for Teignbridge District Council, managing 26 sites, including 40 hectares of SSSI lowland heath.
+Eventually, I took on the role of a Countryside Ranger for Teignbridge District Council, managing 26 sites, including 40 hectares of SSSI lowland heath.
 My love for heathland (and the species who call it home) started there.

 I am honoured to have a place on the Pebblebed Heaths NNR advisory board and to work alongside such qualified and experienced members.
 With some significant projects in the pipeline, my role is to update and involve the board where appropriate and work to ensure the heaths are fit for wildlife and people now and for the future.

 Hello, my name is Imo and I’m delighted to be part of the team.